danwilliams/standards-rs/README.md

   - `` - Query
   - `` - Unsafe

-*Note that you may need to view these in the Markdown source code to see the symbols correctly.*
+*Note that you may need to view these in the Markdown source code, using an appropriate Nerd Font, to see the symbols correctly.
+A [screenshot of the symbols](screenshots/symbols.png) is also available.*

 These each belong to a category, and the category determines the trailing whitespace requirements.